HadleyTheGreat/DarkDeityCommunityPatch/.GitHub/readme.md

 ### HOW TO INSTALL

-1\) Download the zip file of the Dark Deity Community Patch from the bottom of the page https://github.com/HadleyTheGreat/DarkDeityCommunityPatch/releases/latest
+1\) Download the zip file of the Dark Deity Community Patch from the bottom of the latest release page at https://github.com/HadleyTheGreat/DarkDeityCommunityPatch/releases/latest

 2\) Use the Windows file explorer to extract the contents of the zip file into a place that the user has write access such as a folder on your desktop, or a sub-folder in your Documents or Downloads folder by right-clicking it and selecting Extract All.